DBremen/DirksWiki/docs/Personal_Development/7_habits_of_highly_effective_people.md

 Within the freedom to choose are those endowments that make us uniquely human.
 In addition to self-awareness, we have imagination \-- the ability to create in our minds beyond our present reality.
-We have conscience \-- a deep inner awareness of right and wrong, of the principles that govern our behavior, and a sense of the degree to which our thoughts and actions are in harmony with them.
+We have conscience \-- a deep inner awareness of right and wrong, and a sense of the degree to which our thoughts and actions are in harmony with them.
 And we have independent will \-- the ability to act based on our self-awareness, free of all other influences.

 ### Proactivity defined